(Amazon UK link) |

 It's about a sister and brother, Tessa and Lewis, who are pretty close.
 Early in the book a family tragedy happens, and their lives are changed forever.
 Tessa becomes more irresponsible during her teenage years, while Lewis behaves impeccably.

 The book follows their lives over several decades, beginning in 1954 when Tessa is ten, and ending in 2005.
 After the first six chapters, we leap forward eight years and then see her in the throes of A-levels.
-This device works well through the book.
+This device works well throughout the book.

 It's character-based, and I found both Tessa and Lewis believable.
 Their relatives are rather less well developed, but that didn't matter.
 We see them through the eyes of their offspring, after all.
 There are a couple of fascinating elderly characters early in the book, who give the children 'sweets from Morocco' when they visit, and also give them a glimpse into a life rather different from their own.

 I found the book thought-provoking - one that will remain with me for some time, I suspect.
-It made me think about the effects of a family tragedy on people of different temperaments; it also reminded me how important it is to talk to children about difficult issues, rather than assume they don't understand.
+It made me think about the effects of a family tragedy on people of different temperaments.
+It also reminded me how important it is to talk to children about difficult issues, rather than assume they don't understand.

 Recommended.